 - indicate the width and depth of the release,

-- ensure the ecosystem is not adversely impacted during remediation, and
+- ensure that the ecosystem is not adversely impacted during remediation, and

 - clean up the contamination in a timely manner.

-We will work with the company to ensure that the contamination is appropriately managed and environmental impacts are minimized.
+We will work with the company to ensure that the contamination is appropriately managed and environmental impacts are limited.
 We will also take enforcement action if a company fails to remediate the site or facility, or if the environment or the public’s safety is at risk.

-Companies have the option of applying for a remediation certificate after managing contamination on their sites.
-This certificate provides assurance to site owners, managers, and stakeholders that the contaminated area has been remediated to our satisfaction.
+Companies have the option of applying for a remediation certificate after cleaning up contamination on their sites.
+Although the certificate is voluntary, it provides assurance to site owners, managers, and stakeholders that the company has met our expectations in full.

-When an energy project is no longer needed for production, the infrastructure must be properly suspended and abandoned before the site can be remediated and reclaimed.
-Under the Environmental Protection and Enhancement Act, companies are legally obligated to return the land to the state it was in before development (or similarly), including what it looked like, and how it was used.
+When an energy project is no longer needed for production, the infrastructure must be properly suspended and abandoned, and the land appropriately remediated and reclaimed.
+Under the Environmental Protection and Enhancement Act, companies must return the land to the state it was in before development (or similarly), including what it looked like and how it was used.
 Once a site is reclaimed, a company can apply for a reclamation certificate so that it can formally close the project.

 Remediation Techniques and Tools

 The way a company manages contamination and remediates an area will depend on the situation.
-Techniques used to remediate contaminated material can be performed on site (in situ) or off site (ex situ).
+Contaminated soil and groundwater can be remediated in the ground (in situ) or removed and treated (ex situ).

 In situ remediation techniques involve managing or treating the contaminated material in place.
-These techniques minimize the amount of soil sent to landfills.
+These techniques reduce the amount of soil sent to landfills.
 Contaminated material treated in situ is not considered oilfield waste.

 Ex situ remediation techniques involve excavating or removing the material for treatment or disposal.
 Contaminated material that is treated or disposed of ex situ is considered oilfield waste.
-It must be disposed of in accordance with Directive 058: Oilfield Waste Management Requirements for the Upstream Petroleum Industry.
+It must be disposed according to our waste-management directives, such as Directive 058: Oilfield Waste Management Requirements for the Upstream Petroleum Industry.